 Learn more in When SPF Record Exceeds 10-DNS-Lookup Limit.

 If my SPF record has more than 10 DNS lookups, will my emails go to spam?

 Your emails are more likely to go to spam if your SPF record has more than 10 DNS lookups.
 When your email hits the receiving server, SPF returns an PermError because the limit is exceeded, and the email fails the SPF check.
 Messages that fail email authentication (SPF, DKIM or DMARC) are more likely to go to spam than messages that pass.

 Therefore, you are strongly advised against keeping an SPF record with 10+ DNS lookups.
 If you have many services in your SPF record, you can use DMARCLY's Safe SPF feature to fix it.

 How can I check how many DNS lookups my SPF record has?

-You can use our free SPF record checker.
+To find out the DNS lookup count on an SPF record, you can use our free SPF record checker.

 How does SPF work with subdomains?

 When an email is sent on behalf on a subdomain, the receiving server only checks for the SPF record on that subdomain.
-Unlike DMARC's policy discovery, SPF doesn't use the root domain's SPF record for the subdomain.
+Unlike DMARC's policy discovery, SPF doesn't use the organizational domain's SPF record for the subdomain.